Citi is an advertising partner.

 Review: Is the AT&T Access Card from Citi a Good Value?

 The AT&T Access Card from Citi provides consumers with decent rewards - an effective rewards rate of 2% - in two situations: when they shop online at eligible websites, and when they buy AT&T products and services.
-If your credit score is high enough, you will be better off with a card like the Citi® Double Cash Card, which provides 1% back on all purchases and another 1% back when those purchases are paid off.
-The Citi® Double Cash Card is not just limited to online and brand-specific categories.
+If your credit score is high enough, you will be better off with a card like the Citi® Double Cash Card – 18 month BT offer.
+The Citi® Double Cash Card – 18 month BT offer is not just limited to online and brand-specific categories.

 One of the more disappointing aspects of the AT&T Access Card from Citi is its relatively weak welcome bonus.
-Users can earn 10,000 ThankYou® points for spending $1,000 on the card within three months of account opening.
-We value the bonus at roughly $100.
+Users can Earn 10,000 Bonus ThankYou® Points after making $1,000 in purchases within 3 months of account opening We value the bonus at roughly $100.
 We’ve seen similar credit cards offering bonuses as high as $200.
 Therefore, if you are looking to grab a lot of value, in a short period of time, there are better options.

 Outside of the best cash back cards, very few credit cards offer rewards for online shoppers as good as the ones we see on the AT&T Access Card from Citi.
 If you find yourself frequently ordering things online from retail stores, or booking online travel, the AT&T Access Card from Citi will earn you a 2% rewards rate.
 While not an earth-shattering number, it’s one that adds up quickly for shopaholics.
 Those of you who mostly shop on Amazon.com should be aware that the Sallie Mae MasterCard reigns supreme in that category, with rewards a high as 5%.